Tallest Paper Tower Challenge

 Materials and Equipment

-If you want to enter your design in the 2021 Fluor Engineering Challenge, you can only use the materials listed below.
+If you want to compare your results to those of other students who did the 2021 Engineering Challenge, you can only use the materials listed below.

 - Construction materials